 How to Avoid Getting Caught in a Rip Current

-- Help NWS improve it's rip current safety messaging.
-Take a short survey about rip currents and beach safety developed by Texas A&M
+- Learn more about rip currents and beach safety developed by Texas A&M

 - Check water conditions before going in by looking at the local beach forecast before you leave for the beach and talking to the lifeguard at the beach.

 - Only swim at a beach with lifeguards.
 The chances of drowning at a beach with lifeguards are 1 in 18 million (U.S. Lifesaving Association).

 - Don't assume!
 Great weather for the beach does not always mean it's safe to swim or even play in the shallows.
 Rip currents often form on calm, sunny days.